- November 06, 1931

 - Not Active

 Peter Collins was the British racing driver and one of the stars of early Formula 1 but he was also very successful in many other racing disciplines.

-Peter John Collins was born on 6th of November, 1931 in Kidderminster, Worcestershire, and ever since he was a child he was interested in cars.
+Peter John Collins was born in November 1931 in Kidderminster, Worcestershire, and ever since he was a child he was interested in cars.
 He worked as an apprentice in his father’s garage but was never really interested in learning more about mechanics and the car set-up.
-Soon after he began to race in some local events but Peter’s real racing career begun in 1949 and he immediately achieved some success winning the 100 miles race at Silverstone.
+Soon after he began to race in some local events but Peter’s real racing career began in 1949 and he immediately achieved some success winning the 100 miles race at Silverstone.